 Distribution lines are the high voltage lines that distribute power along residential and light commercial feeds.
 Many years ago these lines were just over 2200 volts, then 4160 volts (from primary to neutral) became a standard.
 Many amateurs used surplus 4160 transformers in power supplies!
 I once had a 572B amplifier using a 4160 pole pig.
 The line voltage switch (2.5% taps) was at the middle of the winding, making a great center tapped winding.
 Back around 1970, I ran about 2900 volts on the plates of four Cetron 572B's.

 In the 1970's, I started building noise locating equipment and repairing noise locating equipment for utilities.
 1980's and later, I subcontracted work for a few small (and one major) companies locating more difficult cases of power line noise.
 As I quit working with utilities, most residential system were 7200 volts from primary to neutral.
 My local feed today, on a rural dirt road with single phase, is 7200 volts.

 Transmission line systems, the really big lines running from town-to-town, run at much higher voltage.
 Because of that, the noise is generally different.
 The noise ranges from a sharper buzz to a hissing with a faint 120 Hz or higher note.
 High voltage transmission line noise can sneak up on us, making us think we have normal background noise because at times it blends into normal background hiss.
 This is because the arc or discharge, being from a much higher voltage, often lasts over a much larger portion of the cycle.
 It also can involve multiple phases.
-This smoothes the sound of the noise out, but if you listen carefully there is generally some 120 Hz, 240 Hz, or 360 Hz slightly musical tone present..
+This smoothes or softens the noise, but if you listen carefully there is generally a little 120 Hz, 240 Hz, or 360 Hz slightly musical buzzing present.

 If a noise is frequency periodic, especially a signal repeating with 10 kHz or more spacing between peaks, it is probably a switching power supply or digital device of some type.